openSUSE/libstorage-ng/doc/meetings/yast-storage-requirements.md

        * parted will use the smallest available number when creating a new partition
        * bootflags are not required (maybe important for legacy BIOS, ignored UEFI)
        * **UEFI**
-           * EFI system partiton, vfat formated, might require specific UUID, limited to 32GB (vfat)
+           * EFI system partition, vfat formatted, might require specific UUID, limited to 32GB (vfat)
        * **legacy BIOS**
            * protective MBR (should have active flag)
            * hybrid MBR -> we do not want that any longer